 Chipotle - Mix in a tablespoon or so of chipotle pepper puree for a spicy and smoky flavor.

 Vegetarian - Omit the bacon and cook the onions in butter or olive oil instead.
-Add in some sauteed bell peppers for an extra veggie.
+Add in some sauteed red bell pepper or green pepper for an extra veggie.

-BBQ Sauce - Swap out the ketchup for a sweet barbecue sauce.
+BBQ Sauce - Swap out the ketchup for your favorite bbq sauce.

 Common Questions